40 Years at ICS

 At the World Conference on Lung Cancer in 2009 in San Francisco, California, USA, this was just the case, as this world famous band took to the stage after the Gala Dinner, and let's be honest, what's more Californian than The Beach Boys!

 Françoise, our social event planner extraordinaire, was responsible for securing The Beach Boys for this conference.
-To say that it provided a memorable "Wow Factor" to the conference delegates would be nothing short of an understatement.
+To say that it provided a memorable "Wow Factor" for the conference delegates would be nothing short of an understatement.

 The WCLC delegates had a fantastic time, revelling in in some of The Beach Boys' most famous hits.
 Some of the delegates even took to dancing on their chairs, and at one point, even the tables!